zaufi/zaufi.github.com/_posts/2012-08-31-vbox-setup-new-vm.md

 **NOTE:** Dunno about desktop version, but server has a special mode to install into a VM (use F4 at boot screen to select it).

-**ATTENTION:** Do not use anything than ext or xfs as root file system in case of minimal setup!
-Otherwise u'll get an unbootable system! (cuz minimal kernel just have no other FS drivers in initrd)
+**ATTENTION:** Do not use anything than ext2/ext3 or xfs as root file system in case of minimal setup!
+Otherwise u'll get an unbootable system! (cuz minimal kernel just have no other FS drivers in initrd).

+**NOTE:** If your are ready to boot from CD again (right after installation cmpletes) in rescue mode and fix initrd, you may choose anything you want as root fs :)

 To eject the DVD disk after installation, stop VM by typing: